frakbot/RomainGuyMuzei/README.md

 one at random and downloads it at the highest possible resolution (hmmm, pixels...).

 These things are slated for later releases:
-- Reduce the amount of requests to flickr by updating the photos list only once a day
 - Add a settings screen (update interval, select album, whatever)
 - Cache downloaded photos locally to save on bandwidth
 - Optionally only download new pics or update the photostream on Wi-Fi